Few animals that roam the Earth today come as close to looking like a real-life dragon as the armadillo girdled lizard (Ouroborus cataphractus).

 They rarely bite, even to defend themselves.
 However, these lizards will bite their own tail to maintain their rolled-up self-defense position, which they can stay in for up to an hour.

 Their defensive position and armored scales can deter all but the largest and strongest of predators.

-Unfortunately, they can’t run away very fast, which is why they’ve developed their armor and armadillo-like defensive behavior.
+Unfortunately, they can’t run away very fast, which is why they’ve developed their armor and armadillo-like defensive behavior in which they roll into a ball (not unlike a ball python).
 Regardless, living in large groups means that there are more eyes to look out for predators.